sungshic/gsap/README.md

 # GSAP: Genome Sequence Assembly-and-Annotation Pipeline

-This Python package automates the assembly, annotation, and variant analysis of genome sequence data from NGS short read seqeunces.
+This Python package automates the assembly, annotation, and variant analysis of genome sequence data from NGS short read sequences.

 ---